 International management is the practice of managing business, not-for-profit, governmental, or other entity's operations across countries.
 International management professionals are familiar with the culture, business practices, economic and political environment of countries in which multinational firms and/or other organizations operate.
 They have the skills needed to formulate effective management strategies in today’s globally complex and competitive environment.

-As an international management major you’ll focus on two major themes in your studies: Global Strategy and Cultural Context.
-In the Global Strategy stream, students will be exposed to topics such as supply chain management, global finance, innovation in emerging markets and industrial location of multinational activities.
-In the Cultural Context stream, students will be exposed to topics such as cross-cultural management and marketing, global leadership, and regional aspect of international management and business.
-You’ll also draw from fields such as history, English, political science, psychology, economics and sociology.
-This will allow you to enhance the skills needed to meet the challenges of doing business in an organization that faces different international pressures or that operates across countries.
+As an international management major, you’ll have courses on supply chain management, global finance, innovation in emerging markets and industrial location of multinational activities.
+As well, you’ll take courses on cross-cultural management, global leadership, crisis management, and regional aspect of international management and business.
+You’ll also draw from fields such as history, geography, political science, psychology, economics and sociology.
+This will allow you to enhance the skills needed to meet the challenges of doing business in an organization that faces different international pressures or that operates globally.

 International Management majors go on to work in a variety of work environments - both internationally and domestically.
 Graduates work in the private sector, government, post-secondary education and as entrepreneurs.
 We have graduates working in the diplomatic corps, in government, as lawyers, as professors, in college and university international offices, in international development agencies, in the oil and gas sector and as small business owners.